 1863 - 1925

 For the remainder of his life, Stewart worked in this position, charting Canada's inland and coastal waters.
-Between 1885 and 1925 when he died, he is credited with preparing approximately 170 navigation charts of Canada, either as the actual draftsman, or in their planning and production as the chief administrative officer of the Canadian Hydrographic Service.
-He is responsible for the surveys of such waterways as Georgian Bay, Burrard Inlet, Lac St Clair, Lake Erie and Lake Huron, Lake Winnipeg, Parry Sound, and Lake Superior.
+Between 1885 and 1925 when he died, he is credited with preparing approximately 170 navigation charts of Canada, either as the actual draftsman, or in their planning and production as the Chief Administrative Officer of the Canadian Hydrographic Service.
+He is responsible for the surveys of such waterways as Georgian Bay, Burrard Inlet, Lake St Clair, Lake Erie, Lake Huron, Lake Winnipeg, Parry Sound, and Lake Superior.

 Upon his death at 62, William Stewart was, within the International Astronomical Union, an executive member of the Oceanography section of the National Committee of Canada; as well as a member of the International Union of Geodesy and Geophysics; the Engineering Institute of Canada; the American Society of Civil Engineers; the Institution of Civil Engineers, London, England; the Geographic Board of Canada; and the Royal Astronomical Society of Canada.